zouliming/jquerypagewalkthrough.github.com/README.md

 #### 3/11/2014

+* `v2.6.6`: Added optional fallback for popup/nohighlight steps when the wrapper element cannot be found
 * `v2.6.5`: The `close` method now calls `onLeave` for the current step.
 Return values of `false` are ignored
 * `v2.6.4`: If `onEnter` or `onLeave` returns `false` for a step, move to the next/previous step as appropriate